theopenlane/entx/history/README.md

 ### Setting a Schema Name

-If you want to set the schema name for `entsql`, you can use the `enthistory.WithSchemaName()` configuration option.
+If you want to set the schema name for `entsql`, you can use the `history.WithSchemaName()` configuration option.
 This can be used in conjunction with ent [Multiple Schema Migrations](https://entgo.io/docs/multischema-migrations/) and the [Schema Config](https://entgo.io/docs/feature-flags/#schema-config) features.

 ### Adding GQL Query

-If you are using [gqlgen](https://github.com/99designs/gqlgen/) and want to generate the query resolvers for the history schemas, you can use the `enthistory.WithGQLQuery()` configuration option.
+If you are using [gqlgen](https://github.com/99designs/gqlgen/) and want to generate the query resolvers for the history schemas, you can use the `history.WithGQLQuery()` configuration option.
 With this enabled, `ent.resolvers` with be created, such as:

 ```go